GDAsim/UnityQuickCodeSetup/Assets/Prototype/README.md

 Prototype:

-Keeps scripts that are meant for fast prototyping
+Keeps game related scripts and aseets that are meant for fast prototyping